Diadochi: Partition of Babylon

-Without a clear chosen successor, there was almost immediately a dispute among Alexander's generals as to who his successor should be.
-Meleager and the infantry supported the candidacy of Alexander's half-brother, Arrhidaeus, while Perdiccas, the leading cavalry commander, supported waiting until the birth of Alexander's unborn child by Roxana.
-A compromise was arranged – Arrhidaeus (as Philip III) should become King, and should rule jointly with Roxana's child, assuming that it was a boy (as it was, becoming Alexander IV).
-Perdiccas himself would become Regent of the entire Empire, and Meleager his lieutenant.
-Soon, however, Perdiccas had Meleager and the other infantry leaders murdered, and assumed full control.
+Without a clear successor, Alexander's generals quickly began to dispute the rule of his empire.
+The two contenders were Alexander's half-brother Arrhidaeus and his unborn child with Roxana.
+Meleager and the infantry supported Arrhidaeus while Perdiccas and the cavalry supported waiting until the birth of Roxana's child.

+A compromise was arranged, with Arrhidaeus being crowned as Philip III.
+If Roxana's child was a son, they would rule jointly.
+Perdiccas was named Regent and Meleager as his lieutenant.
+Eventually, Roxana did give birth to Alexander's son, Alexander IV.
+However, Perdiccas had Meleager and the other infantry leaders murdered and assumed full control.

-The other cavalry generals who had supported Perdiccas were rewarded in the partition of Babylon by becoming satraps of the various parts of the Empire.
+Perdiccas, summoned a council of the great men of Alexander's court to appoint satraps for the parts of the Empire in the partition of Babylon.
 Ptolemy received Egypt; Laomedon received Syria and Phoenicia; Philotas took Cilicia; Peithon took Media; Antigonus received Phrygia, Lycia and Pamphylia; Asander received Caria; Menander received Lydia; Lysimachus received Thrace; Leonnatus received Hellespontine Phrygia; and Neoptolemus had Armenia.
-Macedon and the rest of Greece were to be under the joint rule of Antipater, who had governed them for Alexander, and Craterus, Alexander's most able lieutenant, while Alexander's old secretary, Eumenes of Cardia, was to receive Cappadocia and Paphlagonia.
+Macedon and the rest of Greece were to be jointly ruled by Antipater and Craterus, while Alexander's former secretary, Eumenes of Cardia, was to receive Cappadocia and Paphlagonia.